Starmer appoints new transport secretary after Haigh resigns

 She added it was a “genuine mistake” and she did not gain anything from it.

 Ms Haigh, 37, had been the youngest member of the cabinet and was at the forefront of a socialist agenda in transport, with the renationalisation of rail and bringing buses back into public ownership.
-She also managed to secure £1 billion investment in buses and £500 million for pot holes as well as trying to bring some settlement to the beleaguered HS2 project.
+She also managed to secure a £1 billion investment in buses and £500 million for potholes, as well as trying to bring some settlement to the beleaguered HS2 project.

 Ms Haigh said she was “totally committed to our political project” but she would be better able to serve from outside the government.